Richard Kadrey

-Richard Kadrey (born August 27, 1957) is a novelist, freelance writer, and photographer based in Austin, Texas.
+Richard Kadrey (born August 27, 1957) is an American novelist, freelance writer, and photographer based in Pittsburgh, Pennsylvania.

-Kadrey was born in New York City, New York.

 Fiction

 Kadrey has written nineteen novels, including fifteen New York Times Best Sellers.
 Kadrey's other works include collaborative graphic novels and over 50 published short stories.

 Sandman Slim series

 The first Sandman Slim novel was published in 2009.
-It is one of 13 books listed on Barnes & Noble’s “Best Paranormal Fantasy Novels of the Last Decade”.
 The story's main character, James "Sandman Slim" Stark, escapes from Hell to take his revenge on the people that killed his lover.
 He wanders a dark Los Angeles haunted by vampires and demons.
 After 11 years of combat as a gladiator against demons in Hell, he is more than prepared to fight back.

-The second Sandman Slim novel, Kill the Dead, was released in October 2010.
-On October 18, 2011, the third installment of the Sandman Slim series was released, titled Aloha from Hell.
-"Devil in the Dollhouse: A Sandman Slim Story," was published as an eBook on July 31, 2012.
-The fourth novel, Devil Said Bang, was released August 28, 2012.
-Devil Said Bang takes place exactly 112 days after the end of Aloha from Hell.
-The fifth book in the series is called Kill City Blues and was published on July 30, 2013.
-In an essay written for Upcoming4.me, Kadrey revealed that the sixth book in the series would be called The Getaway God and it was published in summer 2014.
-The seventh book, Killing Pretty, was released in July 2015.
-The eighth book, The Perdition Score, was released in June 2016.
-The ninth book, The Kill Society, was released in June 2017.
-The tenth book, Hollywood Dead, was released in August 2018.
-The eleventh book, Ballistic Kiss was released in August 2020.
-The 12th book, King Bullet, was released on August 17 of 2021.
+Further Sandman Slim novels were published between 2010 and 2021.

 In 2016, it was reported that Studio 8 acquired the rights to the series and were hoping to launch a franchise.
 In February 2018, it was announced that Chad Stahelski would be directing an adaptation of the first novel, with Kerry Williamson set to write the latest draft of the script.